-3.2.
-Experiment 2
+3.2 Experiment 2

-In this experiment, we made comparison between the proposed HMM-based mapping method with LS estimation and the previous HMM-based mapping method [4].
+In this experiment, we made comparison between the proposed HMM-based mapping method with LSE estimation and the previous HMM-based mapping method [4].
 We conducted two experiments.
 In the first experiment, we fixed the states of HMM as 5 and changed the number of training utterances.
 In the second experiment, we changed the number of states of HMM while 150 training utterances were used for training.
 The test set includes 50 different utterances.
-The results are shown in Fig. 1.
-As one can see that the proposed method always outperforms the previous HMMbased conversion method.
+The results are shown in Fig. 3 and Fig. 4.
+As one can see that the proposed method always outperforms the previous HMM-based conversion method.
 We can also find that the difference between the two methods enlarges as state number increases.
 This is because as state number increases, the forced alignment of the previous method leads to more segments and thus more boundaries with spectral jumps, which affects its performance.
 We also conducted experiments to make comparison with GMM-based mapping.
 The cepstral distortions of both methods are similar.
-The reason may be that we only have limited data of source speaker to train ergodic HMM.
-In ergodic HMM, the transition probabilities for all the state pairs should be calculated.
-We cannot estimate reliable transition probabilities from the limited data.
 The experimental results are still limited here.
-We will examine the proposed method with bigger database and larger numbers of states in the future.
+We will examine the proposed method with bigger database and a larger number of states in the future.